My Main Page with Links to My Other

 Mailing social security checks is among the few things

 the government is efficient at.
-Privatization would eat up much of the investments
+Privatization would eat into investments

-with the costs necessary for the financial services industry to make a profit.
+with the costs necessary for the financial services scamsters to make a profit.
 Mashaw

 of expenditures, SSA is vastly more efficient than any private insurance or pension